hivepress/hivepress/readme.txt

 - **Member Directory** – run a member-only directory where listings represent member profiles, enabling members to search for and contact each other.
 - **Church Directory** – create a directory that features local churches, including service times, locations, contact details, and community information.
 - **Lawyer Directory** – launch a professional directory where law firms and individual lawyers can list their services, allowing users to easily find legal experts.
-- **Real Estate** – launch a real estate or vacation rental directory, allowing users to list properties for rent or sale with detailed descriptions, photos, and pricing details.
+- **Real Estate** – create a real estate or vacation rental directory, allowing users to list properties for rent or sale with detailed descriptions, photos, and pricing details.
 - **Beauty & Health** – build a doctor directory or list beauty specialists, helping users quickly find experts, view profiles, and check reviews before making a choice.

 Of course, the above list is not complete, as we have listed the most common ones – there are dozens of different directory and marketplace niches and business models out there, and by choosing the right plugin, backed by the right theme and add-ons, you can build your own.